go-gitea/gitea/docs/content/administration/environment-variables.en-us.md

 - `USER`: System user that Gitea will run as.
 Used for some repository access strings.
 - `USERNAME`: if no `USER` found, Gitea will use `USERNAME`
 - `HOME`: User home directory path.
 The `USERPROFILE` environment variable is used in Windows.
+- `ALL_PROXY`: a socks5 proxy, the smtp email will send through the proxy if `ALL_PROXY` environment variable exported.

 ### Only on Windows